hans-econ/hans-econ.github.io/_sources/examples/KS_JEDC10/ks.md.txt

 We use the parameterization from [Den Haan, Judd and Juillard (2010): Computational suite of models with heterogeneous agents: Incomplete markets and aggregate uncertainty](https://www.sciencedirect.com/science/article/pii/S0165188909001286).

+We follow the notation in the paper as much as possible.

 ## The Model

 The decision problem: